ghi-electronics/Docs/hardware/scm/intro.md

 ---
 ![G400S](images/g400s_noborder.jpg)

-SCMs are surface mount embedded controllers that are well suited for harsh or high vibration environments.
+SCMs are surface mount embedded controllers that are well suited to harsh or high vibration environments.

 A variety of tools and software options are available.
 Check the individual product documentation for details.